melancurion/getdata-030/CodeBook.md

 # Code Book for HAR Tidy Dataset
 ## Background
-The project purpose and a general description of the raw data are provided in the attached README file.
+The project purpose and a general description of the raw data and tghe underlying experimental approach are provided in the attached README file.

+## Raw Datasets
+The following files constitute the raw dataset from which the output dataset has been produced.

 ## Output Tidy Datasets
 Note that two versions of the tidy data set are provided: